leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 ## Config Files on GitHub
 I've created a [GitHub repository](https://github.com/leanghoun/klipper_config) for my config files.
 Here are the steps I took.
 1. Go to [GitHub](https://github.com) and create the repository.
 I just used `klipper_config` to match the folder name on the Raspberry Pi.
-1. In the terminal, SSH into the Raspberry Pi and navigate to the folder you want to turn into a repository - `cd klipper_config`
+1. In Terminal, SSH into the Raspberry Pi and navigate to the folder you want to turn into a repository - `cd klipper_config`
 1. Create the readme file - `echo "# mainsail-trident" >> README.md`
 1. Initiliaze the folder - `git init`
 1. Start tracking all files in the folder - `git add *`